150+ Beautiful Black Baby Girl Names β Unique & Powerful 2025

 Adaeze

-Origin: Igbo
+Origin: Igbo.

-Meaning: King’s daughter
+Meaning: King’s daughter.

-Variations: Daeze, Adaez
+Variations: Daeze, Adaez.

 Details: Adaeze carries a regal air, often chosen by families who value noble and cultural heritage.